laurenhemara/hemara-nz-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Pathogen emergence
+- Experimental evolution
 - Bacterial effectors
-- Pathogen emergence
 - Microbial genomics
-- Molecular evolution

 # Education to show in About widget
 education: